UXAspects/UXAspects/BREAKING_CHANGES.md

+# 4.x to 5.0
+* Angular 10 is no longer supported

 # 3.x to 4.0
 * Angular 9 is no longer supported.
 * The `hpe-*` icon set has been removed.
 Use the `ux-icon` component instead.